jlortiz528/academic-kickstart/content/post/jit/index.md

 ---
 title: Spread too Thin - The Impact of Lean Inventories
 summary: Lean inventory practices allow firms to raise profits by placing fewer, more frequent orders in normal times.
 This strategy however, renders the economy more vulnerable to an unanticipated shock.
-This paper documents empirical evidence of this trade-off and quantifies it in a structurally estimated hetergenous firms model.
+This paper documents empirical evidence of this trade-off and quantifies it in a structurally estimated heterogeneous firms model.
 (Draft coming soon)
 authors:
 - Julio Ortiz
 date: 2019-07-12